UKVCAS: Guide for Applicants

 How do you upload documents to UKVCAS?

-Depending on your specific visa, settlement, or citizenship application, you will need to upload a number of documents to the UKVCAS website before your biometrics appointment.
+Depending on your specific visa, settlement, or citizenship application, you will need to upload documents to the UKVCAS website before your biometrics appointment.
 These documents will then be transmitted to UK Visas and Immigration and assessed when your application package is reviewed by a caseworker.

 Depending on the type of visa, settlement, or citizenship application and your specific circumstances, you may be required to upload documents such as the following (please note that this list is comprised of example documents and you will need to determine the correct documents for your application):